The Sudbury Catholic District School Board is committed to providing a safe, healthy and inclusive environment for its students and staff.

 The primary purpose underlying the implementation of a suspension is to achieve a positive consequence for the student.
 This may result through a self-reassessment by the student or a greater awareness on the part of the parent/guardian of the appropriate support and/or additional resources that may be required to assist the student.

 A Student Action Plan (SAP) must be developed for every student on a long-term suspension who makes a commitment to attend the board program for suspended students.
-As the suspension is ending a re-entry plan will be developed with the home school to assist with an integration back into regular school.
+As the suspension is ending a re-entry plan will be developed between the home and the school to assist with an integration back into regular school.

 Program for Long Term Suspension Students